AmrEshra/Blankfactor/README.md

 - com.opencsv

 ## Running the Application
+1 - Reading all country report from HTML page and save it to generated SQLite DB in ```sqliteDatabase.db```

+## Running the Application
 Go to the root folder, open the command line, and type here:
 ```
 clean package -DskipTests=true